DLFMetadataAssessment/2018MetadataAnalysisWorkshop/or_1.md

-# OpenRefine, DLF Metadata QA Workshop 2017
+# OpenRefine, DLF Metadata QA Workshop 2018

 * OpenRefine Tutorial, Hour One (10:45 AM - 12:00 PM), led by [Scotty Carlson, Metadata Coordinator @ Fondren Library, Rice University](mailto:sjc5@rice.edu)*

 ## Goals of This Module:
+* Intro to the OpenRefine Interface
-* Basic Data Assessment
+* Basic Data Assessment Tools in OR
-* Data Remediation
-* Data Validation
-* Data Enhancement

 ## What is OpenRefine?
 OpenRefine (formerly Google Refine) is a powerful tool for working with messy data, including tools for cleaning, transforming from one format into another, extending with web services, and connecting to external data.